ayjays132/SelfResearch/README.md

 * `data/` – helpers for loading and tokenizing datasets
 * `models/` – wrappers around HuggingFace models
 * `train/` – simple training loops
+* `eval/` – evaluation utilities such as perplexity measurement

 The `train` module contains utilities for fine-tuning language models with CUDA support.
 Training now accepts separate train and evaluation splits and